prashantsingh34/Shopping-cart-helm-argo/README.md

 This shopping cart application is based on react js.
 The CICD pepeline is setup using *circleci* and containerised using *Docker*.

+The helm chart repository can be found [here](https://github.com/prashantsingh34/helm-charts-services)

 ## Available Scripts

 In the project directory, you can run: